ollyc2015/BathBombFluidDynamics/README.md

 - [haxe 3.2.1](https://haxe.org/download/version/3.2.1/) is required to build (newer versions produce errors)

-Please check out the [demo](http://oliverbcurtis.co.uk/FluidDynamics2/bin/web) to see the it in action!
+Please check out the [demo](http://oliverbcurtis.co.uk/FluidDynamics2/bin/web) to see the it in action! if you're using a Google Pixel phone, please run the demo using Firefox browser.

 -------